alifiaganjaraharja/Hotel-Revenue-Profitability-Analysis/README.md

 And based on the data above, Holiday recorded the highest occupancy for this hotel, not only in terms of occupancy rate but also in occupancy managed and Occupancy All.

 From all three analyses, it can be said that the Occupancy Rate peaked during the Spring, especially on Saturdays and holidays.
 At the same time, the lowest Occupancy occurred during the Summer, especially on Thursdays and not on holidays.
-So, my actionable recommendation for this hotel is to launch targeted promotions during low-occupancy periods to boost room bookings.
+My actionable recommendation for this hotel is to launch targeted promotions during low-occupancy periods to boost room bookings.

 2. **ADR & RevPAR Trends**: For the ADR & RevPAR trends analysis, the results are as follows.